 ||Independent Non-executive Director and Chairman of Remuneration Committee

 ||Executive Director and Chief Executive Officer

-The Company recognises and embraces the benefits of having a diverse Board.
+The Company recognises and embraces the benefits of having a diverse Board, and sees increasing diversity at Board level as an essential element in maintaining a competitive advantage.
 A Board Diversity Policy has been adopted by the Board.

 The Board has established the following committees with defined terms of reference, which are in line with the Corporate Governance Code contained in Appendix 14 of the Listing Rules:

 - Remuneration Committee

 All the committees comprise a majority of Independent Non-executive Directors.
 Each of the Audit Committee and Remuneration Committee is chaired by an Independent Non-executive Director, and the Nomination Committee is chaired by the Non-executive Chairman.